-In 2016, the Florida Legislature enacted Florida Statute 253.87, which required the Department of Environmental Protection (DEP) to add conservation lands and easements within the state of Florida that are owned by the federal government, Florida counties, Florida municipalities and the Florida Department of Transportation to its existing database.
+In 2016, the Florida Legislature enacted Florida Statute 253.87, which required the Department of Environmental Protection (DEP) to add conservation lands and easements within the state of Florida that are owned by the federal government, Florida counties, Florida municipalities, Special Districts and the Florida Department of Transportation to its existing database.

 The Florida State Owned Lands and Records Information System (FL-SOLARIS) serves as the foundation for the CLEAR system.
 FL-SOLARIS was developed and implemented by DEP in collaboration with the Florida Department of Management Services (DMS) in response to F.S.
 253.0325.
 This Florida statute mandated that DEP and DMS maintain a database of all state-owned and leased real property and all land that is owned, leased or otherwise occupied by the state.

-The CLEAR module enables DEP to include conservation lands and easements owned by federal agencies, Florida counties, Florida municipalities and the Florida Department of Transportation in FL-SOLARIS.
+The CLEAR module enables DEP to include conservation lands and easements owned by federal agencies, Florida counties, Florida municipalities, Special Districts and the Florida Department of Transportation in FL-SOLARIS.
 Together, LITS and CLEAR provide a single source of conservation land data, governed by standards to ensure accurate and consistent data and reporting.

 The CLEAR application was designed to track two categories of land, each with its own inventory: